Eligibility for care services

 We receive a high volume of referrals for care services.
 To help us prioritise those people whose independence or wellbeing is most at risk, or who have the most urgent need for care, we use eligibility criteria.
 We aim to make sure everyone asking for help is dealt with fairly, and that people understand how decisions are made about allocating services.

-A person's eligibility for services is decided after a formal assessment of their care needs.
-The assessment considers the likely risks and consequences if they do not get social work support or services at that point of time.
-This means, if your needs are less urgent than others, you may have to wait for services.
+A person's eligibility for services is decided after a formal assessment of their care needs, based on nationally set eligibility criteria.
+Although you may have multiple care needs, the social work practitioner completing your care needs assessment will consider all of your needs based on these criteria.
+The assessment considers the likely risks and consequences if you do not get social care support or services at that point of time.

 We review people's assessed needs regularly, to make sure their changing needs and priority for services is updated using the eligibility criteria.

-If services must be provided as a result of a statutory order, such as that from a court or Children’s Hearing, these eligibility criteria will not apply.
+If services must be provided as a result of a statutory order, such as that from a court or Children’s Hearing, these eligibility criteria do not apply.

-View Adult and Older People Services privacy notice (PDF 297KB).
+View our Adult and Older People Services privacy notice (PDF 297KB) to find out how information about you is gathered and used.

-Everyone who is assessed as needing care or support is allocated a level of priority.
+Everyone who is assessed as needing care or support is allocated an eligibility criteria category.

 Critical